bmehder/NostalgiaPHP/content/pages/about.md

 ## Why another CMS?

-Because *modern web development* doesn’t have to be complicated.
+Because *modern web development* doesn’t have to be so stupid.